SKAshwin/VaccineUptake/README.md

 `raw_tables` contains the raw LaTeX output by the stata code (usually via `esttab`).
 The final tables are manually edited from this base, and located in `manuscript/tables`.
 The LaTeX scripts do **not** reference the contents of `raw_tables`, which are regenerated every time the code is run (so do not make manual edits on them).

 `synth` contains the output of the various synthetic control estimates.

-## Graphs

-1. County level cross-section, showing beta coefficients, in two different periods, with state fixed effects.
-Generated already, but need to add a row for the White Test results.
-Comment on the beta coefficient sizes etc.

-2. Trend graph, showing the change of the partial effects (linear and quadratic).
-Commentary on the groups entrenching.

-3. Pair design summary statistics, showing similarities.

-4. Pair design shaded counties

-5. Pair design results

-6. Synthetic control results and Synthetic control weights

-7. Synthetic control graphs (depending on if they count for multiple)